ziishaned/learn-regex/README-pt_BR.md

 [Teste a RegExp](https://regex101.com/r/juM86s/1)

-We can leave out the second number.
-For example, the regular expression `[0-9]{2,}` means: Match 2 or more digits.
-If we also remove the comma the regular expression `[0-9]{3}` means: Match exactly 3 digits.
+Nós podemos retirar o segundo número.
+Por exemplo, a expressão regular `[0-9]{2,}` significa: Encontre 2 ou mais dígitos.
+Se removermos a vírgula a expressão regular `[0-9]{3}` significa: Encontre exatamente 3 dígitos.

 <pre>
 "[0-9]{2,}" => The number was 9.<a href="#learn-regex"><strong>9997</strong></a> but we rounded it off to <a href="#learn-regex"><strong>10</strong></a>.0.